UNIVERSITY STUDENT APARTMENTS

 East and West Villages

-All vehicles parked on Student Apartments property must have a current vehicle registration.
+All vehicles parked on USA property must have a current vehicle registration.

 Parking spaces have been designated for drivers with disabilities.
-Residents must have a state issued disabled plate, placard or University of Utah “D” permit and a Student Apartments “B”, “XB”, “C” or temporary permit.
+Residents must have a state issued disabled plate, placard or University of Utah "D" permit and a USA "B", "XB", "C" parking permission or temporary permit.

-Vehicles which are inoperable or considered a health/safety hazard will be considered abandoned and will be removed from Student Apartments property at the owner’s expense.
-Vehicles which remain in one place for a period of twenty-one (21) days may be required to be moved to another space in order to verify that it is operable.
-Residents are responsible for keeping the parking areas clean.
+Vehicles which may be a health/safety hazard may be removed from USA property at the owner's expense.
+USA may require that vehicles be moved to another parking space.
+Residents must keep parking areas clean.
 Waste materials such as oil, antifreeze, or brake fluids must be disposed of properly.

 Temporary parking may be available for recreational vehicles or trailers subject to approval.